synle/sqlui-native/README.md

 - [X] Consolidate the interface for mocked server and the main.ts page.
 - [X] Make a build for Windows and Darwin.
 - [X] Added Basic CI/CD to package electron
-- [X] Make a build for other systems like Debian and Redhat.
+- [X] Make a build for other systems like Debian / Ubuntu and Redhat.
 - [X] Add a configuration / option page for color mode.
 - [X] Enhance the table with pagination.
 - [ ] Enhance the table for result with sorting, and searching.